amaristewart/Vocal-Denoiser-Plugin/README.md

 # Vocal Denoiser Plugin

 ## Overview
 The **Vocal Denoiser Plugin** is an advanced audio processing tool designed to enhance speech clarity by effectively reducing background noise in real time.
-This plugin utilizes a convolutional neural network (CNN) to suppress unwanted noise while preserving speech integrity, making it ideal for applications such as podcasting, video conferencing, and live streaming.
+This plugin utilizes a convolutional neural network (CNN) to suppress unwanted noise while preserving speech integrity.

 ## Features
 - **Real-Time Noise Suppression**: Uses a pre-trained deep learning model to analyze and remove noise from speech.